Ulcer Care & Treatment | Center for Foot Care

 Common Symptoms of Diabetic Foot Ulcers

-Diabetic foot ulcers may present with symptoms such as persistent pain, redness, swelling, foul odor, and drainage.
+Diabetic foot ulcers may present with symptoms such as persistent pain, erythema, edema, malodor, and exudate.
 Recognizing these symptoms is essential for early detection and treatment.

 Diagnostic Procedures for Identifying Foot Ulcers

-Medical professionals use various diagnostic procedures, including physical examination, imaging tests, and laboratory tests, to accurately diagnose diabetic foot ulcers and determine their severity.
+Medical professionals use various diagnostic procedures, including physical examination, imaging studies, and laboratory tests, to accurately diagnose diabetic foot ulcers and determine their severity.

 Ulcer Care and Treatment Options